ucdavis-bioinformatics-training/2023-December-Single-Cell-RNA-Seq-Analysis/data_analysis/08-integration.md

 ```

 ## Idenfity integration anchors
-The integration anchors are pairs of cells that are mutual nearest neighbors on the .
+The integration anchors are pairs of cells that are mutual nearest neighbors on the shared low-dimensional representation.
 These may be calculated either for each Seurat object relative to a reference object, or pairwise between all objects if no reference is provided.

 ```r
 anchors <- FindIntegrationAnchors(object.list = experiment.split, anchor.features = features, reduction = "rpca")